Kurtmcmurt/WebBook-vue-components/README.md

 # WebBook-vue-components

-> Demo of hijacking the Webpack config of Storybook so to create vue components for Bootstrap pattern library projects

-This also doubles as module which can be imported into app builds
+> Demo of hijacking the Webpack config of Storybook so to create vue components which can then be imported as a package into other projects